doevelopper/cppbdd101/src/main/resources/guides/contributing.md

 * Discuss potential ways to improve project
 * Improve existing implementation, performance, etc.

+## Submitting a pull request

+1. [Fork][fork] and clone the repository
+2. Configure and install the dependencies: ` See Requirements sections`
+3. Make sure the tests pass on your machine: `make test`
+4. Create a new branch: `git checkout -b my-branch-name`
+5. Make your change, add tests, and make sure the tests still pass
+6. Push to your fork and [submit a pull request][pr]
+7. Pat your self on the back and wait for your pull request to be reviewed and merged.

 ## 🛎 Questions

 Feel free to open a ticket with your question.